Financing available | Free US shipping for orders US$100+

 Diamonds, moissanites and sapphires are all great choices for every day wear jewelry like an engagement or wedding ring.

 Diamond is the hardest natural material.
-On the Mohs hardness scale a diamond is a10, Moissanite a 9.25 and sapphire is a 9.
+On the Mohs hardness scale a diamond is a perfet 10, it does not get any better than that.
+Moissanite scores a 9.25 and sapphire is a 9.
 But since this scale is not linear, the difference between a 9 and 10 actually means that diamonds are 3 to 4 times harder than sapphires.
 Hardness is a measure of resistance to scratching and abrasion between minerals.
 So a diamond can easily scratch a moissanite or sapphire, a moissanite can still scratch a sapphire.
 Only a diamond can scratch another diamond.
 Abrasion after many years of daily wear is fairly likely to occur on a sapphire engagement ring but seldom on a diamond ring.

 But hardness often comes with one drawback, it makes a material more brittle.
 Due to their crystalline structure, diamonds can chip.
 Diamonds have 4 perfect cleavage planes where breakage can occur.
 Moissanites are somewhat brittle too, although breakage usually results from very thin cut gems.
 Sapphires, on the other hand, have an excellent toughness.
 Toughness indicates the ability of a mineral to absorb energy and is a measure of how likely a material is to chip or break.
 Diamonds and moissanites are rated as having a good to very good toughness, while sapphires have an excellent toughness.